Check out the latest Associated Press boys and girls basketball rankings

 |NR

-Others receiving votes: Lincoln Way West 5.
-Maine South 4.
-Bolingbrook 3.
-Evanston Township 1.
-Naperville North 1.
-O'Fallon 1.
+Others receiving votes: Maine South 10.
+Naperville North 3.
+York 1.
+Lincoln Way West 1.
+Bolingbrook 1.

 |Class 3A